noiseoverip/babyremote/README.md

-# Use Android phone for soothing baby remotly
+# Use Android phone for soothing baby remotely

 Very little functionality for now:
 * Start app and slick the only button that you see: Starts web server on port 5000